mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/cloud-connector/index.md

 - `tags` - Specifies an array of user-defined tag name and value pairs.
 The tags you specify using this field are applied to load balancers and target groups in addition to the [internal tags](#internal-tagging) that are automatically defined by the Edge-LB API server.

 ## Specifying subnets
-You can define the subnets that are associated an AWS Network Load Balancer either manually or automatically.
+You can define the subnets that are associated with an AWS Network Load Balancer either manually or automatically.

 To specify subnets manually, you can add a `subnets` field to the cloud provider configuration details in the Edge-LB pool configuration file.
-For example, the following code snippet illustrates how to manually specify `subnet-1234567890abcdefgi` for the cloud provider load balancer:
+For example, the following code snippet illustrates how to specify `subnet-1234567890abcdefgi` manually for the cloud provider load balancer:

 ```json
 {